-In fiscal year 2014 (the most recent measurement period), the Town's proportionate share of the MTRS' collective net pension liability and pension expense was \$9,625,695 and \$668,743 respectively, based on a proportionate share of 0.061%.
+In fiscal year 2015 (the most recent measurement period), the Town's proportionate share of the MTRS' collective net pension liability and pension expense was \$12,176,137 and \$987,593 respectively, based on a proportionate share of 0.06%.
+As required by GASB 68, the Town has recognized its portion of the collective pension expense as both a revenue and expense in the government-wide statement of activities.